NOAA-GFDL/MDTF-diagnostics/doc/sphinx/convective_transition_diag.rst

 References
 ----------

+   .. _1:

-..
-[1] Kuo, Y.-H., K. A. Schiro, and J. D. Neelin, 2018: Convective transition statistics over tropical oceans for climate model diagnostics: Observational baseline. *J. Atmos.
+1. Kuo, Y.-H., K. A. Schiro, and J. D. Neelin, 2018: Convective transition statistics over tropical oceans for climate model diagnostics: Observational baseline. *J. Atmos.
 Sci.*, **75**, 1553-1570, https://doi.org/10.1175/JAS-D-17-0287.1.

+   .. _2:

-..
-[2] Kuo, Y.-H., and Coauthors: Convective transition statistics over tropical oceans for climate model diagnostics: GCM performance.
+2. Kuo, Y.-H., and Coauthors: Convective transition statistics over tropical oceans for climate model diagnostics: GCM performance.
 In preparation.

 See http://research.atmos.ucla.edu/csi//REF/pub.html for updates.

 More about this diagnostic
 --------------------------

 The current version of the convective transition diagnostic package produces three sets of figures for both pre-digested observations and model output, including (1) basic statistics, (2) collapsed statistics, and (3) critical column water vapor.
-In the following, we will show an example set of the figures for an uncoupled simulation of the 1° version of the GFDL AM4 (configuration AM4-G9; `Zhao et al., 2018a <5>`_, `2018b <6>`_; see also `Kuo et al., in prep <2>`_) that are produced by the package.
+In the following, we will show an example set of the figures for an uncoupled simulation of the 1° version of the GFDL AM4 (configuration AM4-G9; :ref:`Zhao et al., 2018a <5>`, :ref:`2018b <6>`; see also :ref:`Kuo et al., in prep <2>`) that are produced by the package.

 1) Basic statistics
 ^^^^^^^^^^^^^^^^^^^